"It was a big inspiration that someone believed in me when I was having a hard time believing in myself."

-Each year the Virginia Wrage Memorial Fund provides awards to deserving women in the Santa Clarita Valley community
+The Virginia Wrage Memorial Fund provides awards to deserving women in the Santa Clarita Valley community

 Virginia Wrage was a dedicated and loved Zontian, mother, and grandmother who, at the age of 50, faced a family crisis that resulted in a major career change for her.
 Virginia applied for, and after a rigorous nine-month course, fulfilled a childhood dream of becoming a flight attendant for American Airlines.